LintonGomez/LintonGomez/README.md

 - 👋 Hi, I’m @LintonGomez
 - 👀 I’m interested in learn about programming
 - 🌱 I’m currently learning phyton
-- Im searching for new projects were i can begin to work
+- Im searching for new projects where i can begin to work
 - 📫 How to reach me: lintongomez@gmail.com

 <!---